sci-comp/StandardAssets/README.md

 # Standard Assets for Godot

-Please see the [Uber Godot Game Jam Kit](https://github.com/sci-comp/UberGodotGameJamKit) for a demo scene using these assets!
+Please see the [Uber Godot Game Jam Kit](https://github.com/sci-comp/UberGodotGameJamKit) for more information, including a demo scene using these assets!